Skip to content

 If you have installed cjbind according to the instructions in Installation and can view the version number using the cjbind --version command, you can use the cjbind command to generate FFI binding code.

-The cjbind command takes a C header file path as input and optionally specifies an output file path for the generated bindings.
-If no output file path is provided, the binding code will be output to stdout.
+The cjbind command accepts one or more header file paths as input and can optionally write the generated bindings to an output file.
+If no output file path is provided, the bindings are written to stdout.

 If we want to generate Cangjie FFI bindings from a C header file named library.h and place them in a cjbind_ffi.cj file, we can invoke cjbind like this: